nilanjanchatterjee/parturition/README.md

 **Time window used to calculate change in movement (`window`):** A time window for calculating the average movement speed, specified by user.
 Defaults to **72 hours**.

+**BETA: Known calving events (`events_file`):** Option to upload a local file with known calving events to include in outputs.
+See file requirements above.

 ### Null or error handling

 **Common errors**

 ERROR: `App failed because the window is less than median difference in time between locations...
-Please increase your window size.`.
+Please increase your window size.`
 CAUSE: It is not possible to calculate an average movement speed, or assess the movement behavior of the animal, over a period in which there are no location estimates.
 SOLUTION: Increase "Time window used to calculate change in movement" so that the time window is longer than the median fix rate for the track in the dataset with the lowest fix rate.

-ERROR: `attempt to set an attribute on NULL`.
+ERROR: `attempt to set an attribute on NULL`
 CAUSE: There are no input data, or for one or more tracks, there is insufficient data to run the analysis.
 SOLUTION: Check that the output of the previous app is as expected.
 Otherwise, remove any very short track segments (see Data Preparation above).